jackyhuynh/ReConstruct_Trajectories_from_Sensor/README.md

 # Construct Trajectories from Sensor

 ## Introduction
-The trajectories for Tracking Moving Condition
-Project are divide into 4 parts:
+The trajectories for Tracking Moving Condition Project are divide into 4 parts.
+Each part will contain small exercises that guided step by step to build a complete Tracking Trajectories and its components.

 ### 1. Odometers, Speedometers, and Derivatives